letsencrypt/website/content/en/docs/lencr-org.md

 of our intermediate certificates.)

 * Under `c.lencr.org`, we provide Certificate Revocation Lists (CRLs) listing all the unexpired certificates that we issued and later revoked.
-(This is only for our intermediate certificates, which we've issued from one of our root certificates; not for certificates that we've issued to subscribers.)
-A client may use this data to verify that our intermediate certificate, which issued the end-entity certificate it's verifying, has not been revoked.

 * Under `i.lencr.org`, we provide copies of our intermediate "issuer" certificates, which are either signed by one of our root certificates or